 What To Expect During A Pulp Procedure

 Both pulpotomy and pulpectomy involve a local anesthesia injection to numb the area near the tooth.
-We will then drill a hole in the crown of the tooth and clear out as much pulp as is required in both the procedures.
+We will then drill a hole in the tooth’s crown and clear out as much pulp as is required in both procedures.

 After receiving a pulp procedure, you may experience slight discomfort due to the inflamed tissue.
 However, the pain is only mild and can easily be managed with pain medication.

-The goal of both these procedures is to preserve your real tooth, relive pain, and restore the form and function of your tooth.
+The goal of both these procedures is to preserve your natural tooth, relieve pain, and restore the form and function of your tooth.
 So if we recommend either of these procedures, there is no need to feel alarmed.

 If your tooth is severely decayed, chances are that you may require any one of these procedures.
-If so, call us at (803) 310-4707 to schedule an appointment today.
+Call us at (803) 310-4707 to schedule an appointment today.